Net-ng/kansha/doc/contribute.rst

     * precise where in the manual you contribution should go;
     * **redact** the part of the manual you want to add or fix.

 #.
-Apply the "enhancement" label.
+Apply the "docs" label, plus the "enhancement" or the "bug" label depending on whether you are proposing an improvement or a fix to the documentation, respectively.
 #.
 Submit the issue.

 And, *maybe*, a direct contributor will discuss, pick and implement your request.